 Here are the results:

-My average is an 8.5, a straight B. Here are the contrasts from past years.
+My average is an 8.8, a B+.
+Here are the contrasts from past years.

 The only 2 was from a student that didn’t provide for much except to say that she was totally lost most of the year and actually feared coming into my classroom.
 There are two things that are disconcerting about that statement.
 First, this wasn’t a student that asked for help (maybe she found me intimidating).
 Second, I’m a pretty good observer about what is going on in my classroom, and I’m looking for the student who seems terrified about my instruction presence.
 That I can’t identify this student is a major problem.
 Every year I get a low number evaluation and 90% of the time it’s some pissy attitude angry about a nothing in particular.
 This one really bothers me.